vijita-u/Amazon-Clone-ReactJs/README.md

 ### Backend
 1. **Firebase Cloud Functions**: Leveraged for implementing Stripe payments and handling order processing.
-2. Firebase Firestore: A real-time NoSQL database is used to keep track of user orders, providing real-time updates and a responsive shopping experience.
+2. **Firebase Firestore**: A real-time NoSQL database is used to keep track of user orders, providing real-time updates and a responsive shopping experience.
-3. Express.js API: Employed to set up an API for payment processing, receiving payment intents from Stripe, and ensuring secure transactions.
+3. **Axios and Express.js**: Employed to set up an API for payment processing, receiving payment intents from Stripe, and ensuring secure transactions.